niall-oc/pythonta/README.md

 ## Bot posts scans to twitter
 [Twitter bot](http://twitter.com/ZechsMarquie) is my twitter account which my bot posts to.
 Going forward I'm going to make this a daily thing with top crypto and stonks!

+# Future thangs!
+Patch this code base
+- [ ] Patch - Remove Duplicate peaks created by argrelextrema so search is faster.

+New code base
+- [ ] Test first!
+The new code base is test driven so that more can participate.
+- [ ] Add hooks for storing patterns in mongodb for historical analysis.
+- [ ] Add webserver for locally running UI